68% Growth in Conversion Efficiency via UX Redesign

 • Improving Information Architecture clarified browsing behavior, but purchase confidence is built through content clarity, social proof, and perceived reliability, not structure alone

-such as CTA visibility on mobile, review placement on PDP, and immediate access to product context like shades and benefits.
+• Small UX details had an outsized impact on conversion, especially when they reduced uncertainty at the moment of decision such as mobile CTA visibility, review placement on PDP, and immediate access to product context like shades and benefits.

 Next steps